FanatiQS/EcmaScript-WebSocketServer/README.md

 * A good way for implementors to be forced to handle control frame correctly and to not send data after socket is closed.
 This might require a constructor.
 A constructor approach would be another way of doing it and only using the function should still be valid.
 * Should the server close socket on close frame from client?
 In spec, it said that the initiating peer closes the socket
 * Add /doc from jsdoc.
 Would be great to use github actions.
+* Compare length of WebSocket payload and its offset with the actual length of the buffered chunk.
+They should be the same but might not be.
+How should errors like this be handled?
+Let implementor buffer the current chunk until the next?